AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 ## Caching with Varnish

 For on-premise installations, we recommend setting up Varnish as a reverse proxy to serve the full page cache in a production environment.
 The template `vcl` file that ships with each release configures support for GraphQL caching.
 We recommend that you review the template file each release to determine whether you need to update the `default.vcl` on your system.
-To view the contents of the latest template file, you can [download a template file from the Admin](https://docs.magento.com/user-guide/system/cache-full-page.html) or review the `app/code/Magento/PageCache/etc/varnish6.vcl` file in the code base.
+To view the contents of the latest template file, you can [download a template file from the Admin](https://docs.magento.com/user-guide/system/cache-full-page.html) or review the `app/code/Magento/PageCache/etc/varnish6.vcl` file in the codebase.

 See [Configure and use Varnish](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/varnish/config-varnish.html) and [Configure Varnish and your web server](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/config-varnish-server.html) for more information.